josmar-crwdstffng/angular/aio/content/guide/ngmodules.md

 It identifies the module's own components, directives, and pipes, making some of them public, through the `exports` property, so that external components can use them.
 `@NgModule` can also add service providers to the application dependency injectors.

-For an example application showcasing all the techniques that NgModules related pages cover, see the <live-example></live-example>.
+For an example application showcasing all the techniques that NgModules related pages cover, see the <live-example name="ngmodules"></live-example>.
 For explanations on the individual techniques, visit the relevant NgModule pages under the NgModules section.

 ## Angular modularity